Jmanrules007/Soul-Moon/organizations/pirates/members/chases-the-stars-across-the-tumultuous-seas.md

 ### [Steadfast Trees](../../steadfast-trees/steadfast-trees.md)

-- Gnarled Root Anchoring the Steadfast Trees Against the Churning Waves: village shaman
+- Gnarled Root Anchoring the Steadfast Trees Against the Churning Waves: tribe leader and shaman
 - Reeds in the Shallows, Sheltered by the Steadfast Trees: birth mother
 - Poison Quills, Healing in the Shade of the Steadfast Trees: childhood friend and rival
 - Walks Daily the Shores Embracing the Steadfast Trees: mentor